Cambodia and Thailand - February 2011

 Local food market

-The restaurant and the bar are easy to find.
+The restaurant and bar are easy to find.
 Both are in the nicest street of the island to eat, the street of "local food market, marked in blue on the map below.

 Yummy yummy!